drifter1/compiler/README.md

 -Type Declaration and Checking -> ...

 What remains now is:
--Semantic analysis which includes extending the Symbol Table and defining the semantic rules
--Intermediate code generation in form of a Abstract syntax tree
+-Semantic analysis which includes creating and using even more semantic rules and making the attribute grammar -Intermediate code generation in form of a Abstract syntax tree
 -Final machine code generation in MIPS Assembly